WarrenHood/QuarryCraft-Minecraft---Spigot-1.14-Plugin-/README.md

 If, for whatever reason, you want the quarry to restart mining at the top.
 Sneak left click one of the 4 diamond blocks around the centre chest.
 It will start mining at the top(given that there are now blocks at the top that you want mined)

+**Pausing the quarry**

+If you need to pause your quarry, simply left click one of its 4 diamond block with an empty hand.

 **Quarry Protection**